 At some point while I was putting together my latest ‘Welcome Video’ for students, the following thought occurred to me: ‘Bloody hell, there’s a lot of you in this video!’
 And by ‘you,’ of course, I meant me.
-This was perhaps particularly striking to me because I was filming myself again and again in different settings talking about myself (kind of… can’t really explain it in a spoiler-free blog post).
-I remember being vaguely concerned that, with its focus being so much on being/playing ‘Adam Brown,’ the video would turn out to seem to some degree egocentric.
-I guess some audience members may well feel that way (after all, here I am writing a blog post about it! 🙂 ), but the impression I’ve gotten from those who’ve watched it already is that it’s readily accepted as acceptable to do this kind of thing.
+This was perhaps particularly striking to me because I was filming myself again and again in different settings while introducing myself by name.
+I remember being vaguely concerned that, with its focus being so much on being/playing ‘Adam Brown,’ the video would turn out to seem to some degree egocentric, narcissistic, or whatever the word of the day is).
+I guess some audience members may well feel that way (after all, here I am writing a blog post about it!), but the impression I’ve gotten from those who’ve watched it already is that it’s readily accepted as acceptable to do this kind of thing.
 Talking about yourself is, after all, par for the course when it comes to YouTube.

 The internet, by redistributing the means of producing information about ourselves – and let’s face it, in the contemporary world most media does seem to be about personalities, not about things – now we are experiencing ourselves not so much as an audience, but as the product itself… [T]he person is now the media product, and we experience ourselves and who we are as, if you like, the producers of ourselves, and then turn around and we are the audiences for other people like ourselves.

 It’s fascinating how much – and how quickly – we’ve come to accept the normality of ‘making media about me.’
-Of course, a vocal segment of society continues to shout down the present day (social) media environment as one that is fundamentally narcissitic at its heart, but negative value judgements are not the only possible response here (and the more I look at – and, more importantly, engage with – the online world, the less persuasive I think that dystopian response is.
+Of course, a vocal segment of society continues to shout down the present day (social) media environment as one that is fundamentally narcissistic at its heart, but negative value judgements are not the only possible response here.
+The more I look at – and, more importantly, engage with – the online world, the less persuasive I think that dystopian response is.

 Now, if you’re still reading about me making videos about me, you may watch the Welcome Video…